projekt-kateryna/projektkateryna.org/content/posts/about.md

 ## 7. Contact details

+Email: projektkateryna at gmail dot com

-Registered non-profit association in Finland, ID 3384751-5, see details at [ytj.fi](https://tietopalvelu.ytj.fi/yritys/3384751-5).
+Projekt Kateryna is registered as a non-profit association in Finland, ID 3384751-5, see details at [ytj.fi](https://tietopalvelu.ytj.fi/yritys/3384751-5).